Continuing Education Training

 We’ve been asking the wrong question when we try to gain insight into our thoughts and behaviors.
-Explore the ways we develop our self-concept and how that impacts our lives.
-Learn the right questions to ask and practice applying those question to enhance long lasting personal and professional benefits of true self-awareness.
+Explore the ways we develop our self-concept and how this impacts our lives.
+Learn the right questions to ask and practice applying those question to enhance long lasting personal and professional benefits of true self-awareness

 This training will focus on understanding compassion fatigue through an individual and veterinary clinic lens.
 Participants will learn the causes and symptoms of compassion fatigue as well as the prevalence in the veterinary community.
 Intervention and prevention strategies will be discussed for individual health and veterinary clinic well-being.